Resources

 There's a lot to consider when planning an international trip.
-To help you with your planning process, we've compiled some links, tips & ideas you might find helpful.
+To help with your planning process, we've compiled some links, tips & ideas you might find helpful.

 Find the current exchange rate in your destination country (or countries).